Journey planner: Second-generation systems

 In the 1990s with the advent of personal computers with sufficient memory and processor power to undertake trip planning (which is relatively expensive computationally in terms of memory and processor requirements), systems were developed that could be installed and run on minicomputers and personal computers.
 The first digital public transport trip planner systems for a microcomputer was developed by Eduard Tulp, an informatica student at the Amsterdam University on an Atari PC.
-He was hired by the Dutch Railways to built a digital trip planner for the train services.
+He was hired by the Dutch Railways to build a digital trip planner for the train services.
 In 1990 the first digital trip planner for the Dutch Railways (on diskette) was sold to be installed on PC's and computers for off-line consultation.
 The principles of his software program was published in a Dutch university paper in 1991 This was soon expanded to include all public transport in the Netherlands.